siberianfox/tinygwiki/Connecting-TinyG.md

 * Begin by setting the current to zero by gently turning the trimpot all the way counter-clockwise.
 Then issue a very long Gcode command for that axis, something like g0x1000.
 Turn the trimpot clockwise until the motor starts moving reliably.
 You can hit the reset button and re-enter the Gcode command to verify that it will start at this current setting.
 Note this lower bound pot setting.

 * Next continue to turn up the pot until the motor starts to cycle on and off - indicating thermal shutdown is occurring.
-Now back off until the cycling stops and mark this as your upper limit.
 Cycling will occur under thermal shutdown, and only gets more severe as the current goes up - where it appears the motor is stuttering.
 Thermal shutdown is, of course, to be avoided, but we've never seen it actually damage the drivers or motors and we've seen some pretty abusive cases (actually, we caused them)!

+  Now back off until the cycling stops and the motor runs smoothly, and mark this as your upper limit.
 Mark the spot just below thermal shutdown as the upper limit.
 Now read about cooling to increase the upper limit.

   When you actually run jobs you want to back off the current as much as you can while still running reliably to somewhere between your upper and lower limit.
 This will minimize board and motor heating.

-* Now is also a good time to make a mental note to enable Low Power Idle mode (e.g. $1pm=1) if you have a leadscrew-type machine or some other configuration that will hold position while idle without power being applied to the motors.
-See [TinyG Configuration](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration)
+* Now is also a good time to make a mental note to enable [Power Management](TinyG-Configuration-for-Firmware-Version-0.97#1pm---power-management-mode).
+Most applications work best with power management set to $_pm=2: "Motor powered during a machining cycle" (i.e. when any axis is moving).

 ## Cooling
 You can get more headroom before thermal shutdown by cooling the board.
 As much of the board as possible is 2 oz. heatsink copper.
 Both top and bottom copper provide cooling.
 But passive cooling can only do so much given the TinyG footprint.